Missouri University of Science & Technology

 - 16 of our undergraduate engineering programs are ABET accredited – more than 3 times the average number found at U.S. universities.

 - Our engineering programs have been ranked at # 3 in the nation by USA Today / College Factual for the years 2014, 2015 and 2016.

 - An April 2015 report published by the Brookings Institution in Washington, D.C. ranks Missouri S&T as one of the nation’s best universities in terms of “value added” – how much students’ university experience contributed to their success in their careers – giving S&T students added value on par with students at Harvard or MIT.

 - Outside of class students can join more than 200 student organizations that include sports, music, professional, service, and special interest groups.

 Want to learn more about Missouri S&T?
 Check out these videos.

-- Graduate Students: Accepted, but require prior approval from Graduate Studies and academic department before student is accepted
+- Graduate students: Accepted, but requires prior approval from Graduate Studies and academic department before student can be accepted

 - Students are accepted in any degree program

 Exchange students attending Missouri S&T must have sufficient English skills to participate actively in class work, study, and take exams.
 Because many of our classes are technical, the student must be able to read, understand, and speak English sufficiently to keep up with the rest of the class.
 To help us understand your English skills, we require some type of indication of your English abilities whether that is a TOEFL score or another type of exam, description of English studies, or explanation of student's abilities.
 A general guideline is that students should have English skills equal to a 79 on the TOEFL iBT exam.